nasa/fprime/Svc/AssertFatalAdapter/docs/sdd.md

 ## 1. Introduction

-`Svc::AssertFatalAdapter` is an passive component that intercepts calls to FW_ASSERT and issues FATAL events for each.
+`Svc::AssertFatalAdapter` is a passive component that intercepts calls to FW_ASSERT and issues FATAL events for each.

 ## 2. Requirements